otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ### Task 5 (Easy)

-In the root directory, create a new directory called `utils`.
+In the `backend` directory, create a new directory called `utils`.
 In the `utils` directory, create a new file called `statusCodes.js` with the following code.

 ```javascript
 const STATUS_CODES = {